Sumesh2021/LearningRepo/.github/pull_request_template.md

 - [ ] Does this change impacts SLA or performance
 - [ ] I have run the build locally and my branch build is green
 - [ ] I have run the acceptance tests locally and tests are passing
-- [ ] Is this change release ready
 - [ ] Is Logging & Monitoring added
 - [ ] Does this change have dependency on any other Service release